-Erik Olsen is the head of the research group for Marine Research in Developing Countries at the Institute of Marine Research, in Bergen, Norway, where he has been working since 1999.
+Erik Olsen is the head of the Sustainable Development Research Group at the Institute of Marine Research, in Bergen, Norway, where he has been working since 1999.
 Born in Sweden to Norwegian and Swedish parents who worked extensively in developing countries Erik grew up and was educated in Bergen, Norway.
 He studied at the University of Bergen where he received a BSc in biology (1995), MSc in fisheries biology (1997) and a PhD in fisheries biology in (2002).

 Since completing his PhD Erik has worked as a scientist at the Institute of Marine Research primarily on issues related to ecosystem-based monitoring, assessment and management.
 He has developed and lead the implementation of ecosystem surveys in the Barents sea jointly with the Russian scientists from PINRO, as well as transferring the concepts to developing nations like Mozambique and Sudan through surveys and development programs.